ungive/loon/deployments/basic-deployment/README.md

 Time to test that everything's working!

 For this it's best to change to the root of the cloned loon repository.
-If you're still in the `minimal-https-example` directory, enter this command to change to the repository root:
+If you're still in the `basic-deployment` directory, enter this command to change to the repository root:

 ```